Makeover Your Morning Mini-Challenge – Day 6

-Before something becomes a habit or a routine, it takes a lot of willpower to things happen.
-That’s energy that you will need for other things throughout your morning and busy rest of the day.
+Before something becomes a habit or a routine, it takes a lot of willpower to make things happen.
+That’s energy that you will need for other things throughout your morning and busy the rest of the day.

 Watch out for moments when you slip back into your old habits and routines.
 It’s going to happen.

 The key is to catch it early and get back on track as quickly as possible.
 For example, let’s say you’ve been doing well with waking up 30 minutes earlier and going for a run before starting your day.

-Your most important job whenever life gets in the way of your new morning routine is to get back on track as quickly as possible.
+Whenever life gets in the way of your new morning routine, your most important job is to get back on track as quickly as possible.
 Do what you can as soon as you notice the disruption.

 If you overslept, try to squeeze in a few minutes of meditation or doing something to grow your business before you get back to the rest of your day.
-Most importantly get back on track with your regular morning routine as soon as possible.
+Most importantly, get back on track with your regular morning routine as soon as possible.

-Actively remind yourself to get back on track for a few days until it routine is firmly back in place.
+Actively remind yourself to get back on track for a few days until a routine is firmly back in place.
 You’ll be glad you did when you start to see the results you’ve been hoping for.